Mike Watson, Baron Watson of Invergowrie: Political career

 Watson was elected to the Parliament of the United Kingdom as the Member of Parliament (MP) for Glasgow Central at a by-election in 1989, following the death of Bob McTaggart MP.
 He was re-elected in the 1992 election and represented that constituency until it was abolished in 1997.
 He sought the nomination from the Labour party to run for the Govan seat at the 1997 election, but after initially winning the nomination by one vote, he lost a re-run to Mohammad Sarwar.

-On 6 November 1997, he was created a Life peerage as Baron Watson of Invergowrie, of Invergowrie in Perth and Kinross.
+On 6 November 1997, he was created a life peer as Baron Watson of Invergowrie, of Invergowrie in Perth and Kinross.

 In 1999 Lord Watson was elected as the Member of the Scottish Parliament (MSP) for the Glasgow Cathcart constituency and was re-elected in 2003.
 On 20 July 1999 Watson announced his intention to introduce the Protection of Wild Mammals bill as a member's bill to the Scottish Parliament to outlaw fox hunting.
 The bill passed a vote 83–36 on 13 February 2002 and received Royal Assent on 15 March, becoming the Protection of Wild Mammals (Scotland) Act 2002 and becoming law on 1 August.
 This was a precursor to the Hunting Act 2004 banning fox hunting in England and Wales.

 When Jack McConnell became First Minister in 2001, Watson entered the Scottish Executive as Minister for Tourism, Culture and Sport.
 He left the Executive in 2003, having lost his position in a reshuffle after the 2003 election.
 He subsequently became deputy convener of the enterprise and culture committee.

 On 15 November 2004, Watson was charged with wilful fire raising, and the Labour whip was withdrawn from him in the Holyrood and Westminster parliaments.
 On 1 September 2005 he admitted the offence and resigned from the Scottish Parliament.
 Watson was also expelled from the Labour Party when the sentence was announced.
 After serving a prison sentence he was released in May 2006.

 In January 2007 Watson was appointed as an Associate Director with Caledonia Consulting, while also attending the House of Lords on a regular basis.
 Watson was re-admitted to membership of the Labour Party in July 2012, after a vote of the National Executive Committee.
 In September 2015, Jeremy Corbyn appointed Watson as the Labour spokesman on education in the Lords.

+Watson has chaired the Secondary Legislation Scrutiny Committee since January 2025.